How to use ProjectSheet Planning add-on for Google Sheets

 Let’s Get Started

-To run the add-on click Add-ons → ProjectSheet planning → Add ProjectSheet
+To run the add-on, open a Sheet, and click Add-ons → ProjectSheet planning → Add ProjectSheet

 The add-on will work for a few minutes to set up your spreadsheets and load the sidebar.
 An announcement about the Pro version of ProjectSheet planning will load, go ahead and close the dialogue box for now.
 At first glance, we can see that the add-on has created two new tabs named Project Summary and Task Schedule.
 You can take a look at these sheets by clicking the tabs on the bottom left side of the sheet.